jessgordon/bookmark_manager/README.md

 ## User Stories

-As a user
+As a user,
-So that I can see all my bookmarks
+So that I can see all my bookmarks,
 I'd like to see a list of my bookmarks.

-As a user
+As a user,
-So that I can see all my bookmarks
+So that I can see all my bookmarks,
 I'd like to add a new bookmark.

-As a user
+As a user,
-So that I can edit my bookmarks
+So that I can edit my bookmarks,
 I'd like to be able to delete bookmarks.

-As a user
+As a user,
-So that I can edit my bookmarks
+So that I can edit my bookmarks,
 I'd like to be able to update bookmarks.

-As a user
+As a user,
-So that I can add additional information
+So that I can add additional information,
 I'd like to comment on bookmarks.

-As a user
+As a user,
-So that I can organise my bookmarks
+So that I can organise my bookmarks,
 I'd like to be able to tag bookmarks into categories.

-As a user
+As a user,
-So that I can find relevant bookmarks
+So that I can find relevant bookmarks,
 I'd like to be able to filter bookmarks by tag.

-As a manager
+As a manager,
-So that I can prevent users from accessing other users bookmarks I'd like to be able to restrict users to manage only their own bookmarks.
+So that I can prevent users from accessing other users bookmarks, I'd like to be able to restrict users to manage only their own bookmarks.

 ## Domain Modelling